Maverick (roller coaster)

 Maverick is a steel roller coaster located at Cedar Point in Sandusky, Ohio.
 Manufactured by Intamin at a cost of $21 million, it was the 500th roller coaster designed by German engineer Werner Stengel and the first to feature a twisted horseshoe roll element.
 There are two launch points along the 4450 ft track that utilize linear synchronous motors (LSM).
 Maverick features a beyond-vertical drop of 95 degrees and reaches a maximum speed of 70 mph.

-Maverick was originally scheduled to open on May 12, 2007, but the opening was delayed after testing revealed that its heartline roll element, which followed the second launch, was too intense and placed excessive stress on the trains.
+Maverick was originally scheduled to open on May 12, 2007, but the opening was delayed after testing revealed that its heartline roll element, which followed the second launch, would exert excessive force on riders.
 It was replaced in favor of an s-curve element that joins two banked turns, and the coaster opened to public on May 26, 2007.
 The slogan used in the ride's promotion was "The Old West Was Never This Wild."